We Expect More Than Ever From Retail Workers, But Many Realities Of The Work Are Unchanged

 Advertisement

-To be hired as a retail worker today, you need to have read the right articles and watched the right YouTube videos, have gone to the right schools with the right sort of campus culture, and have grown up in the right neighborhoods with the right kind of drinking buddies.

-But despite this jacking up of expectations and experience, retail workers' compensation — characterized by low wages and insufficient hours — are not keeping up.
+But despite this jacking up of expectations and experience, retail workers' compensation — characterised by low wages and insufficient hours — are not keeping up.

 Advertisement

-However, national retail wage increases have recently accelerated, hitting 4.6% this past October.
-According to Bloomberg, it’s the fastest that paychecks have grown in almost 20 years.
-The work, too, at these new retailers is undeniably more fulfilling than simple cashier jobs, and it’s optimistic to believe that they’ll make up for legions of workers displaced by traditional store closures (a phenomenon that some financial experts believe will save retail).
+However, national retail wage increases in the US have recently accelerated, hitting 4.6% this past October.
+According to Bloomberg, it’s the fastest that paycheques have grown in almost 20 years.
+The work, too, at these new retailers iswork undeniably more fulfilling than simple cashier jobs, and it’s optimistic to believe that they’ll make up for legions of workers displaced by traditional store closures (a phenomenon that some financial experts believe will save retail).
 But it’s not a one-for-one replacement.
 Not even close.

 “These new start-up retail brands like Glossier are really boutique fashion brands that have a small number of high-skilled jobs,” says Challenger, who helps transition displaced workers after mass layoffs and firings.
 “Traditional brick and mortar retail jobs are not coming back.
 They’re going away permanently.
 These types of start-up companies aren’t going to make it up.”
 Even among traditional retailers, these wage increases disproportionately affect higher earners.
 “Many of these wage increases that people are noting haven’t reached traditional frontline floor staff who are the most likely to still be earning low wages and involuntarily working part-time,” adds Ortiz.
 “Those workers stand to benefit the most from these gains, but aren’t getting them.”